SPIRITUAL GROWTH

 Events

-Monthly events are planned for the entire student body.
+Throughout the year, we encourage student events.
 Such outings include bowling, hiking, beach combing, Lights of Christmas, Corn Mazes, Game nights, and much more.

 SERVANT LEADERSHIP